x

 Follow Testing Center's Procedures.
 Students are expected to follow the Test Rules and Regulations prominently posted.

-• Please arrive 10 minutes early.
+• Please arrive 10 minutes early to the testing site.
 Students that do not arrive early will be turned away.

-• Exams must be scheduled at least 48 hours in advance to ensure adequate accommodations.
+• Exams must be scheduled at least 48 business hours in advance to ensure adequate preparations.
 Exams must be taken during the regular class time unless alternative times are approved by the DSS Coordinator and the professor.
-The DSS office is open Monday through Thursday from 8am to 5pm, and Friday’s from 8am to 3pm.
-Please be aware that business hours are subject to change at the beginning of each semester.
+The DSS office is open Monday through Thursday from 8am to 5pm, and Friday's from 8am to 3pm.
+Please be aware that business hours are subject to change.

 • You will need to present a valid photo ID on arrival for scheduled exam.
 A valid photo ID can include your TAMIU student ID, a valid driver's license, a current passport, a state- or country-issued ID, etc.

-• For security reasons, you will be asked to place ALL personal items -- coats, jackets, hoodies, electronic devices (including smart watches), backpacks, papers, books, and the like -- in a locker provided you.
+• For security reasons, you will be asked to place ALL personal items -- coats, jackets, hoodies, electronic devices (including smart watches), backpacks, papers, books, and the like -- in a provided locker.
 You will not be able to access any personal items during testing.

 • Lockers are small.
 You are encouraged to secure large personal items in your vehicle or leave them at home prior to arriving for testing.